-GRANT ELIGIBILITY
+MINI-GRANT ELIGIBILITY

-ELIGIBLE APPLICANTS
+MINI-GRANT ELIGIBLE APPLICANTS

-- Must be a registered 501(c)(3) non-profit organization with the IRS or a political subdivision under the State of Florida; - Must have active corporate status with the State of Florida; - Must be current on all financial obligations (including taxes) with the City and HBCRA; and - Must certify operation of a Drug Free Environment. - Faith Based organizations are an important part of the social service network.
+- Must be a registered 501(c)(3) non-profit organization with the IRS or a political subdivision under the State of Florida; - Must have active corporate status with the State of Florida; - Must be current on all financial obligations (including taxes) with the City; and - Must certify operation of a Drug Free Environment. - Faith Based organizations are an important part of the social service network.
 However, faith-based organizations cannot use City funds to support worship, religious instruction or proselytization.
-Religious activities must be offered separately and as a separate 501(c)(3) from the City supported activity.
+Religious affiliated organizations must operate City funded activities under a separate 501(c)(3) from the City supported activity.
 Faith-based organizations that participate in the City's program will retain independence from the local government and may carry out its mission provided City funds are not used to support religious activities.
-Furthermore, organizations shall not discriminate against program beneficiary based on religion or religious belief.
+Furthermore, organizations shall not discriminate against program participants based on religion or religious belief.